 Who can access The Registry?

 Investigators from universities or pharmaceutical companies interested in ichthyosis can make an application to the registry.
 If the proposed study has appropriate protection for human subjects and is approved by the registry advisory committee, investigators will be permitted to contact enrollees to inform them of the study opportunity.
 Participation in future studies is optional and you can choose which, if any, studies to join.
 Your information will not be transferred to these investigators.
 The Registry will function solely to inform you of studies relevant to your skin condition.

 If I have a diagnosis from another laboratory or institution, should I still participate in the Registry?

 Yes.
 When contacting Yale for more information, be sure to inform them of where, when, and with whom you were diagnosed.

 What does it cost to get diagnosed and be part of the registry?
 There is no cost for participating in The Registry.
 If you do not already have a laboratory diagnosis, Dr. Choate's lab will perform the DNA testing under his research funding at no cost to you/your insurance.

 Do I need to travel to Yale University to participate?

 We will work with you/your physician to obtain all relevant medical records and consents via email or fax.
 Any costs of shipping will be covered by us.

 How do I get diagnosed and join The Registry?

-To participate, please email the Registry’s Patient Coordinator - email@example.com or call the Yale lab at (203) 785-5364.
+To participate, please email the Registry’s Patient Coordinator at email@example.com.
 It’s a simple process and does not require traveling to Yale.
 A member of the team will promptly respond.